socialmannet/socialman-wordpress-plugin/readme.txt

 * Watch video on YouTube
 * Sign in with Twitch
 * Follow on Twitch
 * Subscribe on Twitch
-* Sign in with Mixer
-* Follow on Mixer
-* Subscribe on Mixer
 * Sign in with Discord
 * Join server on Discord
 * Sign in with Steam
 * Play a game on Steam
 * Join a group on Steam
-* Visit URL
-* Sign up for our newsletter
-* Answer poll question
-* Answer quiz question
-* Play a game on Steam
-* Join a group on Steam
-* Sign in with Steam
-* Follow on Twitch
-* Sign in with Twitch
-* Subscribe on Twitch
-* Sign in with Mixer
-* Follow on Mixer
-* Subscribe on Mixer
 * Sign in with Pinterest
 * Follow on Pinterest
 * Pin it on Pinterest